Sepp Blatter and others going through FIFA investigation over salaries

 Former FIFA president Sepp Blatter and ex-secretary widespread Jerome Valcke, already banned from soccer for ethics violations, are facing a sparkling investigation over the salaries and bonuses in office.

-In a separate choice, former FIFA vice-president Jeffrey Webb turned into given a lifestyles ban from any soccer-associated hobby and was fined one million Swiss francs ($1.02 million).
+In a separate decision, former FIFA vice-president Jeffrey Webb was given a lifestyle ban from any soccer-associated hobby and fined one million Swiss francs ($1.02 million).

 Record photo of Sepp Blatter.
 Reuters